 Monte di Villa, Pieve di Monte di Villa, Riolo and Granaiola are visible through the trees.

-We wandered down to the delightful little chapel, Madonna della Serra.
+I wandered down to the delightful little chapel, Madonna della Serra.

 It is very well maintained.